 I'm a software engineer at Google.
-I work on the Systems Infrastructure group, which deals with distributed computer clusters where all the Google services and Cloud run.
+I work on the Technical Infrastructure group improving the performance of distributed computer clusters where all the Google services and Cloud run.
 Before Google, I was a graduate student pursuing a Ph.D. in Computer Science at University of California, Berkeley.
-I worked at RISELab, the successor of AMPLab where Apache Spark was born.
+I worked at RISELab, the successor of AMPLab where Apache Spark and Mesos were born.
 At the RISELab, I researched computer systems and programming language techniques for secure data processing.
 Previously, I worked as a software engineer for several years developing data infrastructure using Apache Hadoop.
 I also did research internships for a year and improved the efficiency and reliability of cloud networking at Microsoft Research and other companies.

 I received my M.S. and B.S. in Computer Science from UC Berkeley and KAIST respectively.
 I spent one year as an exchange student at UIUC.
 I was an undergraduate researcher/intern at ANLab (Advanced Networking Lab) of KAIST, Cloud and Mobile Research Group of Microsoft Research Asia, and CSAP (Computer Systems and Platforms Laboratory) of SNU.
 During my undergraduate years, I was involved in virtualization platform research and learned about the core technology of cloud computing hacking the Xen Hypervisor kernel.